aztfmod/symphony/caf/README.md

     - Use relative path from landing zone source = "../../modules" and no version specification

 ## Copy to GitLab
-Please use the [clone-repos.sh](../scripts/utils/README.md) script to copy all the folders in this path to GitLab as inddividual repos under a parent Group.
+Please use the [clone-repos.sh](../scripts/utils/README.md) script to copy all the folders in this path to GitLab as individual repos under a parent Group.
 This will also add the environmnet variables to the Group to allow proper pipeline and MSI execution.